andy1197/sjsucsguide/guide.md

 ### Professors <a name="professors"></a>

-Similar to the CS electives sections, I'm going to refrain from Professor recommendations.
+Similar to the CS electives sections, I'm going to refrain from professor recommendations.
 First, I was only taught by a small portion of the CS faculty.
 Second, it's better for you gather insight from a variety of sources since everyone's experiences are so subjective.
 This guide seeks to be mainly informative rather than [recommendative](https://en.wiktionary.org/wiki/recommendative) (surprise surprise, that's a word!).

 **My Thoughts on RateMyProfessor:**
 RateMyProfessor ratings are usually very biased.
 Students who recieve a high grade tend to leave positive reviews, while those who don't tend to leave negative reviews.
 And since the CS department teaches difficult classes, negative reviews are pretty common.
 It's also more likely for someone to leave a review only if they had a negative experience with the class.